jalal246/js-interview/basic-part-1.md

 console.log(referencedArr); // Output []
 ```

-## How to check if a given variable is an array
+## How to check if a given variable is an array?

 In modern browser: